 Another issue that could arise is the hesitation of actually taking time off due to the uncertainty of what constitutes an acceptable amount of days away from the office.

-Kickstarter famously got rid of their unlimited vacation policy as they found people were taking less time off.
+Kickstarter famously got rid of its unlimited vacation policy as they found people were taking less time off.
 In an interview with BuzzFeed News, a Kickstarter spokesperson stated that because it wasn’t clear how much time off was considered acceptable, people were prone to not taking as much as when their vacation policy was capped.

 “What we found was that by setting specific parameters around the number of days, there was no question about how much time was appropriate to take from work to engage in personal, creative, and family activities,” explained the spokesperson.